cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
-FROST signatures can be issued after a threshold number of entities cooperate to issue the trusted dealer, allowing for improved distribution of trust and redundancy.
+FROST signatures can be issued after a threshold number of entities cooperate to issue a signature, allowing for improved distribution of trust and redundancy with respect to a secret key.
-This variant specifically defines key generation with a trusted dealer and two-round signing operations.
+This variant of FROST specifically defines key generation with a trusted dealer and two-round signing operations.
-Further, this draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA nonce generation.
+Finally, this draft specifies signatures that are compatible with EdDSA verification of signatures, bui not EdDSA nonce generation.